First U.S. cases of coronavirus in minks found at Utah fur farms

-Mink were discovered to be susceptible to the virus in April, when the Netherlands reported outbreaks at several farms, and mink farms in Denmark and Spain were later affected.
+Minks were discovered to be susceptible to the virus in April, when the Netherlands reported outbreaks at several farms, and mink farms in Denmark and Spain were later affected.
 The three countries have since killed more than a million of the animals, according to the Associated Press, but the spread has continued: As of this month, at least 27 Dutch farms have been hit.
-Mink are related to ferrets, which laboratory experiments have shown are highly vulnerable to the virus.
+Minks are related to ferrets, which laboratory experiments have shown are highly vulnerable to the virus.

-People probably caught coronavirus from minks.
-That’s a wake-up call to study infections in animals, researchers say.

 A small number of novel coronavirus cases have been confirmed in dogs, cats, and other animals in the United States and other countries, and scientists and public health agencies say evidence suggests most animals are infected by people and play no meaningful role in the spread of covid-19.
-Taylor emphasized that on Monday, saying “the risk of animals spreading SARS-CoV-2 to humans is considered low,” but he noted that research has been “limited.”
+Taylor emphasized that on Monday, saying “the risk of animals spreading SARS-CoV-2 to humans is considered low,” but he noted research has been “limited.”

-Dutch researchers, however, said genetic analysis strongly suggested mink sickened by humans there passed the virus back to two farmworkers, in the world’s first reports of animal-to-human transmission.
+Dutch researchers, however, said genetic analysis strongly suggested minks sickened by humans there passed the virus back to two farmworkers, in the world’s first reports of animal-to-human transmission.
 That conclusion has prompted calls by infectious diseases researchers for broader study of virus transmission between humans and animals.

 In Utah, a state agriculture laboratory performed necropsies on several minks after “unusually large numbers of mink died at the farms,” the USDA said.
-A Washington State University lab found samples of five animals were positive for the virus, and the USDA’s veterinary lab confirmed the results.
-Taylor said the two farms — which he declined to identify — have been quarantined, and that there are no immediate plans for culling.
+A Washington State University lab found that samples of five animals were positive for the virus, and the USDA’s veterinary lab confirmed the results.
+Taylor said the two farms — which he declined to identify — have been quarantined and there are no immediate plans for culling.

 “We don’t feel like we have enough information to make that decision at this point,” Taylor said.
 “Most of these farms have already got good biosecurity.
 I don’t think they need to worry unduly, but all of us need to take it seriously.”